Open-Superintelligence-Lab/Open-Superintelligence-Lab.github.io/public/content/learn/math/matrices/matrices-content.md

 ### 3.3 Matrix multiplication

-You do a dot product of a row of th first matrix with the column of the second matrix and write result at the position where that row and column intercept.
+You do a dot product of a row of the first matrix with the column of the second matrix and write the result at the position where that row and column intersect.

 If `(A)` is `(m x p)` and `(B)` is `(p x n)`, then `(AB)` is `(m x n)`.
 Multiply rows of `(A)` by columns of `(B)` and sum.